Lebanon GDP growth hampered by Syria conflict: minister

-NEW YORK Lebanon's small, open economy is not expected to grow particularly fast in 2013 due to uncertainty caused by sectarian violence in neighboring Syria, economy and trade minister Nicolas Nahas said on Monday.
+NEW YORK Lebanon's small open economy is not expected to grow particularly fast in 2013 due to the uncertainty of the sectarian violence in neighboring Syria, economy and trade minister Nicolas Nahas said on Monday.

 "GDP (gross domestic product) is $40 billion.
 Due to the Syria crisis and the effect on the (Lebanese) tourism sector, I think we get 2 percent growth in 2012," Nahas said in an interview with Reuters.

-Nahas highlighted to investors the resiliency of the economy through years of on-and-off conflict and war in his speech to investors in New York for the Lebanon Capital Markets day.
+Nahas said he wants to highlight to investors the resiliency of the economy through years of on-and-off conflict and war.
+He is in New York to speak to investors for the Lebanon Capital Markets day sponsored by emerging markets brokerage Auerbach Grayson.

-Tourism, a mainstay of the economy, has dropped off significantly, especially from the Gulf states, Nahas said, providing one of the main reasons for the slowdown in growth.

 Lebanon, a nation of about four million people, enjoyed GDP growth of around 7 to 8 percent annually from 2007 to 2010, but that fell off sharply in 2011 after domestic political tensions were followed by the start of the uprising against President Bashar al-Assad in Syria.